anttisalonen/progbook/rst/flask1.rst

 * We'd like this computer to play *internet radio*
 * Furthermore, we'd like to stop or start the playback using a smartphone

-In other words, we have a computer serving as a very simple media center, and we want to turn the music on or off without having to get up from the couch.
+In other words, we have a computer serving as a very simple media centre, and we want to turn the music on or off without having to get up from the couch.
 How would we accomplish this?

 We'll go through the following steps: